AdarshNandanwar/operating-systems/Take Home Assignment #3/doubts.md

-1. How to store multiple vars in shared memory? eg. flag and path
-2. Is it necessary to use grep in Q3?
+1. Is it necessary to use grep in Q3?